 Let Them Take The Lead

 Learn to take a back seat!
 Your children, as their minds and opinions are forming and growing, so are their preferences.
-Whilst you may not be a fan of counting cars in lines or sweeping up the flour in your kitchen after making cupcakes for the 4th time that week, your children are picking and choosing what they love doing, aiding their cognitive development.
+While you may not be a fan of counting cars in lines or sweeping up the flour in your kitchen after making cupcakes for the 4th time that week, your children pick and choose what they love doing, aiding their cognitive development.

 Like you or I, they begin to know what they like and how happy it makes them.
 That should be encouraged in as many ways as possible.

 If you allow your child to make their own choices and form opinions for themselves, you are also encouraging independent learning and thinking; learning that is permanent and useful.
 It is up to the parent to create the environment and the child to lead their natural-born curiosity.
 The learning isn’t pressured, and what surrounds them will motivate them.

 Conclusion – Love For Learning